optuna/optunahub-registry/template/README.md

 All columns must be string.
 You can omit quotes when value types are not ambiguous.
 However, quotes are required in ambiguous cases, e.g., '3.5' must not be 3.5.
+For tags, a package placed in
+- package/samplers/ must include the tag "sampler"
+- package/visualilzation/ must include the tag "visualization"
+- package/pruners/ must include the tag "pruner" respectively.

 ---
 author: Optuna team